-The Fujifilm X-Pro1 and the Leica M9 are two enthusiast cameras that were officially introduced, respectively, in January 2012 and September 2009.
-The X-Pro1 is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-style mirrorless.
-The cameras are based on an APS-C (X-Pro1) and a full frame sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 18.1 MP.
+The Fujifilm X-Pro1 and the Leica M9 are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and September 2009.
+The X-Pro1 is a mirrorless interchangeable lens camera, while the M9 is a rangefinder-focusing mirrorless.
+The cameras are based on an APS-C (X-Pro1) and a full frame (M9) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 18.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is somewhat smaller (3 percent) than the Fujifilm X-Pro1.
 However, the M9 is markedly heavier (30 percent) than the X-Pro1.
 In this context, it is worth noting that neither the X-Pro1 nor the M9 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-Pro1) and the Leica M Lens Catalog (M9).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |4.||Fujifilm X-T3||133 mm||93 mm||59 mm||539 g||390||Y||Sep 2018||1,499|